sakgoyal/vt-timetable/README.md

 Classes using python.
 The most important components of the module are the `search_timetable` function, which directly searches the timetable with the provided parameters, and the `Course` class, which contains data about a course.
-Additionally, `get_crn` makes it easier to search for a specific course and `get_subjects` makes it easy to get a list of all the course subjects in the timetable.
+Additionally, `get_crn` makes it easier to search for a specific course.
+The two other functions, `get_semesters` and `get_subjects`, make it possible to check which search parameters are valid.

 Documentation can be found [here](https://leodiperna.com/projects/vt-timetable/documentation).